c6o/docs/content/welcome/overview.md

 # Overview

 CodeZero is a modern development platform for Kubernetes.
 Before Kubernetes and Cloud-computing it was possible to write and debug _most_ software on a single developer workstation.
-As software complexity has grown and organizations have moved to a microservices architecture designed to run on clusters of computers, it is no longer feasible to run these applications on a single workstation.
+As software complexity has grown and organizations have moved to a microservice focused architecture designed to run on clusters of computers, it is no longer feasible to run these applications on a single workstation.
 This makes developing new features and diagnosing issues challenging.

-This documentation is geared towards a technical audience and we assume you have a working knowledge of Kubernetes.
+This documentation is geared towards a technical audience, and we assume you have a working knowledge of Kubernetes.

 ## Modern Development

 Debugging applications on remote environments is painful.
 Despite observability and logging tools, nothing matches the local development experience.
-For instance, you cannot set breakpoints on remote applications running in distributed environments and you do not have access to local tooling in these environments.
+For instance, you cannot set breakpoints on remote applications running in distributed environments, and you do not have access to local tooling in these environments.

 CodeZero allows developers to work on software in a Kubernetes cluster while getting the benefits and ergonomics of the local development experience.
 The tools and techniques described in this documentation will allow you to work as if your development workstation is part of the cluster.
 CodeZero's advanced traffic shaping allows you to carve out traffic in the cluster and direct it to services under development on your local machine.